andlo/mycroft-skills-list-gitbook/skills/Controlling_GPIO.drunau.md

 Notes
 If the LED blinking is too fast, it will be difficult to get a command to execute because there will be a voice response when the the LED turns off and on.
 Turn the blinking to a lower frequency to be able to execute commands.
 Circuit
-Please use the below image as a guide to the circuit layout:
+Please use the below image as a guide to the circuit layout

 ### Platform: